-At a time when many saw learning and belonging to the Church as ways to get money and power, St John stood for different values: learning was not for him a tool to earthly ambition, as for many of his contemporary clergy, but a means to draw closer to God and to other human beings.
-In an era when Bishops were ranked as worldly princes and amassed considerable wealth, St John was one of the poorest men in England who gave his possessions freely to those in need.
+At a time when many saw learning and belonging to the Church as ways to get money and power, St John stood for different values: learning was not for him a tool to earthly ambition but a means to draw closer to God and to other human beings.
+In an era when bishops were ranked as worldly princes and amassed considerable wealth, St John was one of the poorest men in England who gave his possessions freely to those in need.
 A search of his house following his execution yielded only a scourge, with which he chastised himself at prayer.

 A Fisher House pilgrimage to St John's cell in the Tower of London, March 2014.